 Via The Breakfast Club

 Take a trip to The Breakfast Club branch in Spitalfields, London and once you’ve finished dinner we recommend asking the staff to ‘speak to the Mayor’.
 You’ll be taken downstairs to a classic SMEG fridge and whilst the mayor is unlikely to be inside said fridge, you’ll instead find a secret entrance to speakeasy bar, The Mayor of Scaredy Cat Town.
 This kitschy venue serves up American-style diner food and killer cocktails.
 Did we mention the 1920’s style decor?
 Prohibition-style drinking at its finest!

 What are you still doing here?
 Channel your inner 007, grab your friends and hit the town with this list of secret bars up your sleeve!

-Boutiq is a socially powered app that allows you to recommend your favourite places, sharing them with your friends and network, just like Hanna here.
+Boutiq is a socially powered app that allows you to recommend your favourite places, sharing them with your friends and network.
 Use it as a memory bank for these unique moments, and the best way to discover the hidden gems around you - recommended by the ones you trust.
 Sign-up now to be the first to know when the app is available to download.